 - A receptionist gets injured when a light fixture falls on him

 - A white-collar employee gets in a car accident while driving to meet up with a customer

 - An employee slips and falls on a newly cleaned floor in the office

 Benefits for injured workers are set by Nevada statutes.
 There are specific procedures for filing a workers’ compensation claim in Nevada.

-When an injured worker has an injury, he or she should report it to a supervisor.13 The supervisor should provide a form called a Notice of Injury or Occupational Disease (C-1 form).
+When you have an injury, you should report it to a supervisor.13 The supervisor should provide a form called a Notice of Injury or Occupational Disease (C-1 form).
 It is an incident report that records: